Problem Summary:

 Every two years a few must be paid to continue offering the CME/CE credits.
 We have added this component to our budget.
 The advantages offered by this our multiple: First, our comprehensive revision have created a version online that can be paced according to the providers available time and needs.
 The in person though still kept brief, goes a little bit further into addressing specific questions to the providers on site.

-Whether in person or online, this training program has been designed in a way that its main components are easily integrated into (a) existing practice sites, particularly those serving low income and underserved populations, where risk of elder mistreatment is greatest.
+Whether in person or online, this training program has been designed in a way that its main components are easily integrated into (a) existing practice sites, particularly those serving rural populations, where risk of elder mistreatment is greatest.
 In addition, these training protocols are amenable to being delivered to (b) nursing, medical, and physician assistant students as part of their classroom instruction.

 Finally, for dissemination purposes and incorporation of these methods of evaluation and referral of older adults at risk into the culture of each practice, we propose to train nurse practitioners, residents and junior level healthcare providers to deliver these elder abuse training programs to other health care personnel in their clinical settings.